 The Cognition and Flow Study was an explanatory sequential mixed methods feasibility trial of CT in healthy older adults, MCI and Alzheimer’s disease (AD).
 Participants were recruited from the Leicestershire Partnership Trust and University Hospitals of Leicester NHS Trust between January 2019 and April 2020.
-The trial was completed early due to the Covid-19 pandemic.
+Recruitment was closed early due to the Covid-19 pandemic, but all enrolled participants completed the training unless they dropped-out from the trial.
 All participants provided written, informed consent, or personal consultee declaration where the participant lacked sufficient capacity.
 The study had research ethics committee approval (Bradford Leeds ref: YH/18/0396), and all study procedures were conducted in accordance with the declaration of Helsinki.
 The protocol for the study has been published previously [15].
 In total, 20 healthy older adults, 24 people living with dementia, and 12 with MCI were recruited to the study.
 Eligibility criteria and any changes to these are reported elsewhere [13].

+Study design

 The first phase of the study was a quantitative randomised trial of a 12 week multi-domain CT programme provided by Lumosity©.
 Participants were either randomised to the intervention (30 minutes, five times per week for 12 weeks) or waiting-list control (1:1).
-Allocation was performed by Sealed Envelope©, an online programme to which the researcher was blind to the allocation.
+Allocation was performed by Sealed Envelope©, an online programme to which the researcher was unaware of the treatment allocation until the point of randomisation.
 A block size of four was used to ensure equal distribution of participants in control and training arms given this was a small study and the primary aim was feasibility.
 In the second qualitative phase of the study, at the end of the 12 week period, participants in the intervention arm were invited to semi-structured interview on the experiences of the CT programme.
 One investigator (LB) enrolled, randomised and assigned participants to interventions.
 Where possible, participants with dementia or MCI were interviewed with their carers.
 Given the primary aim of this trial was feasibility, blinding was not performed.
 A flow chart describing the study design is provided in Figure 1.
 The trial was prospectively registered on ClinicalTrials.Gov (NCT03656107, 04/09/2018).

+Sample size

 The sample size for the mixed methods analysis was limited to those that completed the training (12 AD, 6 MCI, 10 healthy older adults), with data for both quantitative and qualitative outcomes.
+Three participants dropped-out from the training early on, leaving 25 participants (10 healthy older adults, 9 AD, 6 MCI), with follow-up data for analysis of integrated profiles.
+The three participants who dropped-out were interviewed and have been included in the other analyses in this paper.

-2.4 Quantitative methods
+2.4 Quantitative outcomes